Félix Turgeon

 Honk!
 Ranger Rush is a roguelike dungeon-crawler which sets the player out on a cross-country adventure to thwart an evil Goose uprising.

-In this project I created multiple complex backend systems, designed and programmed UI elements and menus, optimized existing systems to significantly increase performance, and managed builds and code repositories.
+This game was a capstone project I worked on in my final year of game development college.
+I played a generalist role, where I created multiple complex backend systems, designed and programmed UI elements and menus, optimized existing systems to significantly increase performance, and managed builds, code repositories, and scrum boards.

 If you'd like to try it out, you can check out the game's site.(I made that too!)